arthurbrousse/arthurbrousse.github.io/_posts/2021-12-17-datastory.md

 #### The Chevrolet Silverado

 {% include chevrolet_silverado.html %}
 The release of the Silverado in 2019 has different results.
-With increasing median sentiment, we could assume the release was welcomed by the general public.
+With increasing median sentiment and less spread out boxplots, we could assume the release of this model was in majority welcomed by the interested public.
+This supports the claim that thermic cars are still very much appreciated in the U.S despite the well established knowledge of the implications of buying new, high fuel consumption (16l/100km), cars.

 ### Tesla